irvin12/miniproto/README.md

 }
 ```

-miniproto code/decode rules are all zhe same as protobuf. <br>
+miniproto code/decode rules are all the same as protobuf. <br>
 all of protobuf2.0 and 3.0's rules are supported. <br>
 you can give version in tool's running params.<br>
 set field's code/decode rule is the same as repeated field. <br>
-map's element is zhe same as nested message like this:<br>
+map's element is the same as nested message like this:<br>

 ```
 message pair